We don’t support this browser anymore.

 Active Savings lets you pick and mix savings products from a range of banks and building societies, all through one online account.

-Easy access products mean you can move your money out whenever you like – ideal for your rainy-day savings.
+Easy access products mean you can move your money out whenever you like – it usually takes one working day.
+Ideal for your rainy-day savings.

 Find out more about Active Savings